TOAST-DOCS/EasyMaker/en/console-guide.md

         - Creating **requirements.txt** on the same path installs the Python package that script requires.
     - **Hyperparameter**
         - To add parameter for training, click the **the + button** to enter the parameter in Key-Value format.
 You can enter maximum 100 parameters.
         - Entered hyperparameters are entered as execution factors when entry point is executed.
 For more information on how to use it, refer to the [Appendix>3.
-Training Algorithm Creation Guide](./console-guide/#3-training-algorithm-creation-guide).
+Hyperparameters](./console-guide/#3-hyperparameters).

 - **Image**: Select the image of instance for the environment in which you need to run the training.